ghgemmer/yotagrabber/output/Readme.txt

 Note that the .parquet and .csv file also include an infoDateTime column which indicates when the information for that row was updated from the toyota website, as well as a FirstAddedDate for the date the VIN first appeared in the inventory.

+The sold inventory files are for VINs that no longer appear in the current inventory (were seen at one time by the inventory run but have since disappered).
-Also note that currently if a temp VIN is turned into a real VIN, and thus the temp VIN disappears, the temp VIN is treated as Sold and is placed in the associated Sold file.
-I may get around to not putting temp VINs in the Sold, although the current way allows temp VINs to still be seen and you know when it was turned into a real VIN by the infoDateTime field (not necessarily what the real VIN is).
+These files are named  <model>_<year>_Sold.csv with the associated raw parquet in <model>_<year>_Sold_raw.parquet Also note that currently if a temp VIN is turned into a real VIN, and thus the temp VIN disappears, the temp VIN is treated as Sold, because it disappeared from current inventory, and is placed in the associated Sold file.
+This currently allows temp VINs to still be seen and you know when it was turned into a real VIN by the infoDateTime field (not necessarily what the real VIN is).

+Change History events are in the  <model>_ChangeHistory.csv and .parquet files.
+They contains all changes between runs of the inventory collection, which are any added VINs, modified contents of existing VINs, or removed VINs.
+This allows a user to see the changes that occurred from run to run.
+Additional columns in these files, which are described later on below, are as follows:
+RowChangeType,
+Event DateTime,
+List of Changes

-These files are read only view on my google drive.
+All files are read only view on my google drive.
 Thus if you wish to do filtering, etc you need to either download the file and open it,  or click on the file's More Actions --> Open With --> Excel Desktop.

 A log file InventoryRunlog.txt is also provided which indicates when the inventory search started, log of